 Bartholdi has also held additional appointments as Professor Extraordinary of Operations Research in the Department of Logistics, Universiteit Stellenbosch, South Africa, and as Academic Leader in Industrial Engineering at the Tecnológico de Monterrey, Mexico.

 …is 2, thanks to some papers I co-authored with Craig Tovey on voting theory.

-Australia, Argentina, Austria, Bahamas, Belize, Botswana, Brazil, Burma, Cambodia, Canada, Chile, China (and Tibet), Colombia, Costa Rica, Czech Republic, Dominican Republic, England, France, Germany, Iceland, India, Ireland, Italy, Jamaica, Japan, Malaysia (peninsular and Borneo), Mexico, Mongolia, Namibia, Nepal, Netherlands, Norway, Panama, Portugal, Philippines, Russia, El Salvador, Scotland, Singapore, South Africa, South Korea, Spain, Swaziland, Switzerland, Taiwan, Thailand, United States, Venezuela, Viet Nam, Zimbabwe
+Australia, Argentina, Austria, Bahamas, Belize, Botswana, Brazil, Cambodia, Canada, Chile, China (and Tibet), Colombia, Costa Rica, Croatia, Czech Republic, Dominican Republic, France, Germany, Iceland, India, Ireland, Italy, Jamaica, Japan, Malaysia (peninsular and Borneo), Mexico, Mongolia, Myanmar (formerly Burma), Namibia, Nepal, Netherlands, Norway, Panama, Portugal, Philippines, Russia, El Salvador, Singapore, South Africa, South Korea, Spain, eSwatini (formerly Swaziland), Switzerland, Taiwan, Thailand, United Kingdom (England and Scotland), United States, Venezuela, Viet Nam, Zimbabwe